carpentries-incubator/data-science-ai-senior-researchers/_episodes/00-Welcome.md

 objectives:
-- "This workshop provides a general overview of and introduction to Data Science wit a focus on Artificial Intelligence (AI) and Machine Elarning (ML) for biomedical researchers"
+- "This workshop provides a general overview of and introduction to Data Science wit a focus on Artificial Intelligence (AI) and Machine Learning (ML) for biomedical researchers"
 keypoints:
 - "This workshop is developed for mid-career and senior researchers in  biomedical and biosciences fields."
 - "This workshop aims to build a shared understanding of data science and AI in the context of biomedicine and related fields."